 |Strategic HR Management Key Areas||16|

 AS-ASSIGNED COURSES cover topics that an employer may require as preparation for a particular role.
 The topics may differ for each participating apprentice.
 In addition, the number of hours required to complete each course varies and is adjustable based on the employer’s needs and areas of emphasis.

 |Training and Employee Development||16-40|

-Many of the As-Assigned courses are also available on the SHRM website.
+Apprentices may take advantage of the self-study learning modules provided by SHRM on the apprenticeship page of the HR RAP website.
+All of the Core courses except the Apprenticeship Employer Onboarding instruction, which is the standard onboarding provided by each employer, are available at no cost.
+In addition, the majority of the As-Assigned courses are also available on the SHRM website.
 The SHRM Foundation will work with employers to determine the amount of coursework that will have to be taken at another institution.
 The optional SHRM Certification Preparation class is offered by SHRM.

-In addition, an employer’s internally developed training material can be reviewed to determine whether it can be included as part of the required instruction.
+Alternatively, an employer’s internally developed training material can be reviewed to determine whether it can be included as part of the required instruction.